AzariasB/escaya/src/ast/expressions/README.md

 }
 ```

-A getter method should neither be a `uniqueFormalParameters` or `propertySetParameterList`.
+A getter method should neither be a `uniqueFormalParameters` or `propertySetParameterList`, and
+a setter method should always be `propertySetParameterList`.

 ### NewExpression